 1. Environmental damage

-Many homes are responsible for environmental damage, even if you don’t realize what’s happening at the time.
-Your home could cause carbon emissions from wood stoves, while a leaking tap is an unnecessary waste, and if left unchecked, your home could grow mold in damp areas, especially the basement or your bathroom.
+Many homes are responsible for environmental damage, even if you don’t realize it at the time.
+Your home could be producing excessive carbon emissions from wood stoves, while a leaking tap is an unnecessary waste.
+And, if left unchecked, your home could grow mold in damp areas, especially the basement or your bathroom, which can require energy-intensive remediation efforts.

 2. Energy inefficiency